wtjerry/haskell_firstSteps/README.md

 - what does bottom mean?

 bottom also written as `_|_ ` is a member of every type.
 It represents an infinite / failed computation.
-What does "is memer of" mean?
+What does "is member of" mean?
 If we have a type Gender
 ```haskell
 data Gender = Female | Male
 ```